Your weight is creeping up.

-As we age, our metabolisms slow.
+As everyone ages, their metabolisms slow.
 This means that we require less food as we get older.
-In fact, a woman in her 50s may require 400 fewer calories than a woman in her 20s.
-This means over time, even if our diets remain unchanged, we may still gain weight.
+In fact, a woman in her fifties may require 400 fewer calories than a woman in her twenties.

 Contrary to popular opinion, menopause doesn’t cause weight gain.
 But what it does do is cause a change in body shape.

 Practically speaking many women notice their belt size changes or that the waist of their trousers or jeans gets tighter.